-Version 2 December 2020
+Version 3 December 2021

 Feeling anxious is a normal feeling.
 We all feel anxious at times.
-Just now some people are feeling anxious about a new virus called coronavirus (sometimes called COVID-19).
+Recently some people have been feeling anxious about a new virus called coronavirus (sometimes called COVID-19).
 There is lots of information you can find about this.